ilkkamtk/WSK/Week3/05-database.md

    6. Note that you need to use Metropolia network when accessing to mysql.metropolia.fi from your app (eduroam or VPN)
 1. **Optionally**, you can use local MySQL/MariaDB server for development.
    1. Install MariaDB or MySQL server on your computer.
-   1. Create a new database and database user with all privileges to the database using the MySQL clent:
+   1. Create a new database and database user with all privileges to the database using the MySQL client:

    ```sql
    -- You can replace 'wskcats' with your desired database name